-Dem Homeland Security Chair: Details of Trump Assassination Attempt ‘Very Troubling’
+Dem Homeland Security chair: Details of Trump assassination attempt ‘very troubling’

-Sen. Gary Peters of Michigan also said at The Monitor Breakfast that former President Donald Trump’s recent comments about immigrants in Springfield, Ohio, which has been facing bomb threats, shows that “words have power.”
+Sen. Gary Peters of Michigan also said at a Monitor Breakfast that former President Donald Trump’s recent comments about immigrants in Springfield, Ohio, which has been facing bomb threats, shows that “Words have power.”

 | Washington

-The Democratic chairman of the Senate Homeland Security Committee says its initial bipartisan report on the July attempted assassination of Donald Trump will be released soon.
-But plenty of questions still remain as to how the Secret Service failed to prevent the shooter from getting a clear shot at the former president.
+The Democratic chair of the Senate Homeland Security Committee says its initial bipartisan report on the July attempted assassination of Donald Trump will be released soon.
+But plenty of questions remain as to how the Secret Service failed to prevent the shooter from getting a clear shot at the former president.
 And the senator has even more questions following another apparent assassination attempt on Mr. Trump this past weekend.

 “We need more information.
 Part of what we’ve found so far leads to further questions.
 It’s those questions that we need answers to, and those questions are going to require additional interviews, additional documents, for us to get the answers,” Michigan Sen. Gary Peters told reporters at a breakfast hosted by The Christian Science Monitor.